RISD vs Parsons: Which Is Better for Fine Art?

 Fine art careers require building an independent creative practice alongside other income sources — teaching, residencies, commercial work.
 Both RISD and Parsons provide the foundation for that kind of career.
 The question of viability depends on the individual student’s commitment, ambition, and willingness to build a multifaceted creative career.

-How does the Parsons Challenge evaluate fine art applicants?
+How does Parsons’ two required essays evaluate fine art applicants?

-The Parsons Challenge is the same for all applicants.
-For fine art applicants, the Challenge’s open-ended creative prompt is an opportunity to demonstrate conceptual thinking and visual intelligence — exactly the qualities Parsons’s fine art program values.
+Parsons’ two required essays are the same for all applicants.
+For fine art applicants, the essays’s open-ended creative prompt is an opportunity to demonstrate conceptual thinking and visual intelligence — exactly the qualities Parsons’s fine art program values.

 Which school has more international fine art students?